How to Choose Wedding Music That Feels Like You

 - Jan 19

 Choosing your wedding music seems simple… until it isn’t.
-Suddenly there are traditions, opinions, and endless playlists, and you’re left wondering which songs really feel right for your day.
+Suddenly, there are traditions, opinions, and endless playlists.
+You might find yourself wondering which songs truly resonate with your special day.

 Start With the Feeling, Not the Songs

-Before thinking about specific pieces, ask yourselves one simple question:
+Before diving into specific pieces, ask yourselves one simple question:

 How do we want this moment to feel?

-Music is incredibly powerful at setting tone.
-When you choose the feeling first, the song choices tend to fall into place more naturally — and you’re less likely to second-guess them later.
+Consider the emotions you wish to evoke.
+Do you want it to be romantic and emotional?
+Light and joyful?
+Calm and intimate?
+Grounded and elegant?
+Music is incredibly powerful at setting the tone.
+When you choose the feeling first, the song choices tend to fall into place more naturally.
+This approach reduces the chances of second-guessing your selections later.

 Think in Moments, Not Just Music